 What to Do if Your Popcorn Ceiling Has Been Painted

 If your popcorn ceiling has ever been painted, you can forget about it absorbing the water and soap mixture.
 Proceed right to scraping it off.
 Now really try not to mess up your drywall.
-This is going to be dusty process, so make sure to wear your respirator as well as safety glasses!
+This is going to be dusty process, so make sure to wear your approved respirator as well as safety glasses and long sleeves and gloves!

 Wrap up Your Demolition Debris